The E-Bike Obsession Explained

-How E-bikes Work
+How Do E-bikes Work?

 There are two main types of e-bikes.
 There are the Pedelecs, short for “electric pedal cycle,” that are low-powered e-bikes.
 They give an electrified boost when you pedal.
 Then there are the throttle-controlled bikes which do not require any pedaling—lucky for you these go (Read more about ‘How do Electric Bikes Work‘).

-How to Ride an E-Bike
+Now, How Do I Ride an E-Bike?

 However, with the world changing rapidly that could be changing, especially in the US, if e-bike startups get their way.
 Companies like Jump (purchased in April), Motivate (sponsored by Lyft in July), and Lime are toiling day and night, summer and winter to make shared electric-assist bikes available to more riders in the US (Read this article ‘The Future of Transport‘).